Jilissa Zoltko Poses On The Floor In Skimpy Lace Lingerie

 Jilissa Zoltko gave her 869,000 Instagram followers something to talk about on Tuesday, November 17, when she shared a sizzling update.
 In the new post, the American model showed off her killer figure in sexy lingerie from Lounge Underwear.

 The bombshell was snapped in a skimpy white bra-and-panties combo that clung to her curves.
-The classic brassiere featured padded cups with scalloped trim.
+The classic brassiere featured cups with scalloped trim.
 The snug fit of the bra pushed her breasts up and together, exposing ample cleavage.
-Most of the undergarment featured lacy fabric, but the satin straps that clung to her shoulders bore the signature Lounge logo.
+Most of the undergarment featured lacy fabric, but the satin straps over her shoulders bore the signature Lounge logo.

-Jilissa wore matching undies, and like the top, it was mostly made of lace.
+Jilissa wore matching undies, and like the top, they were mostly made of lace.
 The waistband sat just below her navel, and it helped highlight her flat stomach and trim waist.
-The bottoms also boasted high leg cuts that exposed plenty of skin, and it accentuated her curvy hips.
+The panties also boasted high leg cuts which exposed plenty of skin, including her curvy hips.

-In the first snap, Jiliisa was photographed indoors, sitting on the floor and clad in her scanty ensemble.
-Bali Body products placed inside a box were seen in front of her.
-She bent her knees with one leg tucked near her body.
+In the first snap, Jilissa was photographed indoors, sitting on the floor and clad in her scanty ensemble.
+Bali Body products were seen in a box in front of her.
+She bent her knees and kept one leg tucked near her body.
 The babe looked to the side with her head tilted as she placed her hands on her thighs.
-She offered a big smile as the photographer took the shot.
+She sported a big smile as the photographer took the shot.

 In the second pic, Jilissa looked straight into the camera as she placed her right hand on the floor, while her other hand rested on her leg.
-She had a serious expression on her face, but her gaze appeared sultry.
+She had a serious and sultry expression on her face.

 Jilissa styled her hair in a center part, her blond locks cascading down in soft waves over her shoulders and down her back.
 She accessorized with stud earrings, a gold bangle, and several rings.
-Her nails were long and painted into a french tip style.
+Her nails were long and featured a French manicure.

 In the caption, the influencer asked her followers whether they are ready for Christmas.
-She also shared that Bali Body recently launched a new “holiday gift set.”
-She also tagged the brand’s Instagram page in both the post and the photos.
+She also shared that Bali Body recently launched a new “holiday gift set” and tagged the brand’s Instagram page in both the caption and the photos.

-Like most of her uploads, the fresh post was quickly noticed by her avid online supporters.
+Like most of her uploads, the fresh post was quickly noticed by her online supporters.
 As of this writing, it’s racked up more than 25,700 likes and over 280 comments.
-Fans and fellow models took to the comments section to leave various messages, with some of them telling her how hot she looked.
+Fans and fellow models took to the comments section to leave various messages, with some telling her how hot she looked.
 Countless others opted to drop a trail of emoji.

-“Real-life angel!!” a fan commented, adding two yellow heart emoji at the end of the comment.
+“Real-life angel!!” a fan wrote, adding two yellow heart emoji at the end of the comment.

 “Your smile makes my day,” wrote another follower.